vchrisb/vagrant-coprhd/README.md

 Depending on your download bandwidth does the installation and build take some time.

-Once Vagrant is done you should be able to connect to CoprHD by opening `https://192.168.100.10`
+Once Vagrant is done you should be able to connect to CoprHD a few minutes later by opening `https://192.168.100.10`.

 Username: `root`
 Password: `ChangeMe`